-The Ed.D. program operates on a cohort system.
-However, prospective candidates and interested others may elect to enroll in individual courses as may be beneficial to their decision-making process and/or personal edification.
+The doctoral program operates on a cohort group model.
+However, prospective candidates and interested others may elect to enroll in individual courses as may be beneficial to their making a decision to pursue program admission and/or for their personal edification.